 A solid solution

 Arc’s designers looked at a variety of options, including converting dedicated areas of an adjacent building to house batteries, or concealing those batteries in perimeter barriers which could also be used as security measures against vehicle attacks.
-But our eventual solution proved to be much more integral – making them a part of Arc itself.
+But our eventual solution proved to be making the most of what we already have.